tunapanda/packages/README.md

-# Description
+## Description
 This repository houses the sources and build system for custom packages used in Tunapanda Edubuntu.

+The goal is to make it extremely easy to create simple packages that just do things like install documentation, update configuration files, etc.

-## Warning!
+### Warning!
 These packages and the build system are still very primitive.
 Don't expect much yet!

-# Dependencies
+## Dependencies
 * The build script uses Jordan Dissel's awesome ["effing package management" (FPM) tool](https://www.github.com/jordandissel/fpm/)

-# How packages are built:
+## How packages are built:
 Each package has its own directory
 * Package dirs *must* have:
  * an fs/ subdir, which contains all files provided by the package, as if fs/ was the / directory on the target system